 In addition, using the Rocket line management system allows you to control any type of line you might be using.
 X-crafty also incorporates a graphite rotor and gearbox design to keep the prop in perfect alignment while keeping the rod comfortable to hold and manage all day.

 A perfect spinning reel for beginners who love finesse fishing is affordable, lightweight, and easy to handle.
-From the four options offered, we would recommend a middle-sized model.
-Its performance satisfied us, so we chose it for this review.
+From the four options offered, I would recommend a middle-sized model.
+Its performance satisfied us, so I choose it for this review.

 7- Okuma Ceymar Spinning Reel – Best For Inshore Saltwater